How to Handle a Changed Notice Period After Your Manager's Written Confirmation?

 nathrao

-You need to navigate this issue carefully in friendly manner keeping current and ex employer in loop.
+Organizations seldom admit to mistakes.
+You need to navigate this issue carefully in a friendly manner, keeping both your current and former employer informed.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute